 Answer: Yes.
 It no longer needs to be dissolved.
 Use the same amount listed.
 Be aware that sometimes it can be a little slower in rising.
 Be patient.
 It’ll get there.

 Question: Can I mix these up the night before and bake the following day?

 Answer: Yes.
 After you make the dough into rolls and have arranged them in the pan, cover and refrigerate.
 You can also freeze them at this point.
 Either way, you must allow extra time for the rolls to come to room temperature and rise to almost double before baking them.

 Question: Cinnamon rolls don’t hang around long at my house.
 Are they worth the trouble?

 Answer: I think so.
-To me, these cinnamon rolls have a better texture and flavor than most.
+To me, these cinnamon rolls have a better texture and flavor than most cinnamon rolls.

 However, we all have different tastes, standards, and priorities.
-If you want something really easy, try my original cinnamon roll recipe.
+So, if you want a more straightforward recipe, try my original cinnamon roll recipe.

 What would you like to read next?

 Did you try this recipe and enjoy it?
 Consider helping other readers (and me) by returning to this post.
 Please leave a rating on the recipe card itself underneath the picture.
 No comment required.

 If you have a question or tip to share, please leave it in the regular comments after the recipe so I can answer back.
 Or email me: Paula at saladinajar.com.